 In comparing selling on Shopify vs Amazon, although your responsibilities are more on Shopify, store owners have complete ownership over everything.
 This is because you are not renting a spot like is the case with a marketplace, like Amazon.

-Whether you want to sell pairs of socks or build an ecommerce empire, your online selling experience must flow without a glitch.
+Whether you want to sell pairs of socks or build an eCommerce empire, your online selling experience must flow without a glitch.

 If the idea of creating your online store is a little overwhelming for you, with Shopify the process is much easier.
 This platform is designed to simplify the process of building a business website.
 It comes with a clean and clear design with numerous help pages and easy-to-use navigation.

 Shopify’s dashboard prompts users to get started.
-It also offers an easy quick-view of the total sales, sales breakdown, and top products.
+It also offers an easy quick view of the total sales, sales breakdown, and top products.

 Is Shopify better than Amazon?
 To answer this, let’s look at Amazon’s ease of use.
 With Amazon, all you have to do is complete every set-up stage of your account and you’re ready to sell.

-This marketplace uses an easy-to-follow store setup which goes through a step by the step registration process.
+This marketplace uses an easy-to-follow store setup that goes through a step by the step registration process.
 Once you’ve registered, you can start listing your products, and after making sales, you then ship them and thereafter get paid.

 Amazon provides tools to simplify the whole setup process.
 For instance, you can take care of shipping yourself or choose to take advantage of FBA (Fulfilment by Amazon).

-FBA takes shipping out your hands, thus you don’t need to worry about it.
+FBA takes shipping out of your hands, thus you don’t need to worry about it.
 Rather, you’ll sell your products then Amazon handles the rest for you.

 While both Amazon FBA vs Shopify doesn’t work the same way, they are designed to simplify running your online business.
 Also, they offer useful tools and even streamlined setups.